clarabstract/treecompare/README.rst

 	2. ``self.diff(expected, actual)`` - the acutal implementation, must return a list of ``Difference`` objects.

 For the vast majority of diff implementations one only really needs to recursively diff certain object attributes, and append something to the current "path" for each attribute.
-The ``ChildDiffingMixing`` allows you to do this very easily - you need only impelment a method that ``yield``s each ``(path,child)`` pair.
+The ``ChildDiffingMixing`` allows you to do this very easily - you need only impelment a method that ``yields`` each ``(path,child)`` pair.
 Everything else including options handling is handled for you.

 The XML differ implementation illustrates how easy this is::